How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 Update strategy:

-1. Test new versions in staging first
+1. Test new versions in staging.

-2. Review breaking changes (rare but possible)
+2. Review breaking changes.

-3. Benchmark performance with your actual files
+3. Benchmark with real files.

-4. Roll out incrementally
+4. Roll out incrementally.

 Best Practices for Production

-1. Always Validate License Status
+1. Validate License Status

 License license = new License();